AI change management is project management for humans

 Start with awareness.
 Not the corporate announcement kind.
 Real awareness means people understand specifically how AI will change their daily work.
 Not in six months.
 Starting next week.
 Change management research shows that successful change requires both awareness of the need and desire to participate.
 You cannot mandate desire.
 You can create conditions that make participation rational.

 Build from the middle.
-In mid-size companies, middle management engagement predicts change success more than executive sponsorship alone.
-Your middle managers live in the daily reality of operations.
+Here is the challenge: Prosci research shows mid-level managers are the most resistant group to AI change, even more than frontline employees.
+Yet these same managers live in the daily reality of operations.
 They know which processes actually work versus which ones just look good in presentations.
 They have credibility with frontline teams in ways executives often do not.
+Converting resistant managers into engaged champions is where AI change succeeds or dies.

 Give those managers a real role in designing AI integration.
 Not token input.
 Actual decision-making authority about how their teams use AI tools.
-Research on organizational change factors shows that employee involvement in the process is critical for success.
-Middle managers can translate that involvement from abstract principle to operational reality.
+MIT research found that companies succeed when they decentralize implementation authority but retain accountability.
+Middle managers can translate that decentralized authority from abstract principle to operational reality.

 Create learning by doing.
-The data on AI training shows that active participation beats passive instruction.
+Only 6 percent of workers feel very comfortable using AI in their roles according to Gallup research.
+That comfort comes from doing, not watching.
 Instead of training sessions about AI, create projects where people use AI to solve actual business problems they care about.
 Small projects.
 Low stakes.
 Real learning.

 Document what people discover.
 When an account manager figures out how to use AI for initial client research while preserving the personal insight that builds relationships, capture that pattern.
 When an analyst learns which AI outputs to trust and which to verify extensively, write it down.
 This becomes your organization’s AI operating manual.
 Not corporate documentation.
 Practitioner knowledge.